-17. Ensure that the ArcSight services are running:
+18. Ensure that the ArcSight services are running:

-/etc/init.d/arcsight_services status
+/etc/init.d/arcsight services status

-18. If you have not already done so, use the ArcSight Console to activate the ArcSight ESM APHA Monitoring Foundation Package.
+19. If you have not already done so, use the ArcSight Console to activate the ArcSight ESM APHA Monitoring Foundation Package.

-For more information, see the ArcSight Administration and ArcSight System Standard Content Guide on the ESM documentation page.
+For more information, see the ArcSight Administration and ArcSight System Standard Content Guide.

-When the upgrade is complete, perform post-upgrade tasks as described in the ESM Upgrade Guide on the ESM documentation page, and then continue to Verifying the Active-Passive High Availability Module and ESM Upgrade.
+When the upgrade is complete, perform post-upgrade tasks as described in the ESM Upgrade Guide, and then continue to Verifying the Active-Passive High Availability Module and ESM Upgrade.